JointlyTech/cache-candidate/README.md

 - If a `candidateFunction` is provided, it returns `true` at least once.
   The candidateFunction ignores all the other conditions.
-- If a `millisecondsThreshold` is provided, it passed such threshold (Execution time) at least `requestThreshold` times.
+- If a `millisecondsThreshold` is provided, the function execution time passed such threshold at least `requestThreshold` times.
-- If only a `requestThreshold` is provided (default), it is called at least `requestThreshold` times.
+- If only a `requestThreshold` is provided (default), the function is called at least `requestThreshold` times.

 # Other Info